Calhoun Fast Facts

 For over 70 years, Calhoun Community College has served the community, providing educational and training opportunities across north Alabama.

 Who We Are:

-- In 2014, Calhoun was selected as one of the nation’s “Top 150 Community Colleges” by the Aspen Institute.
+- Calhoun has been recognized as one of the nation’s “Top 150 Community Colleges” by the Aspen Institute.